It’s time to leave my old life behind and begin a new one.

 - My family needed me

-- I had to take responsibility and to accept that my doctor may never be able to help me.
+- I had to accept that my doctor may never be able to help me.

 What changed my chronic life